-I was recently at an event in NYC and I was so appreciative of all the houseplants I saw in people’s apartment windows, in the restaurants, and even at the hotels! it just reinforced the concept that whether you have a lot of space or a little there is always room for a houseplant… or 10!
+I was recently at an NYC event and was so appreciative of all the houseplants I saw in people’s apartment windows, restaurants, and even hotels!
+It just reinforced the concept that whether you have a lot of space or a little, there is always room for a houseplant… or 10!

 Friends don’t let friends let small spaces keep them from getting houseplants!
-So, today, I am sharing 5 houseplants that would be great companions for apartment dwellers.
+So, today, I am sharing five houseplants that would be great companions for apartment dwellers.
 You’re welcome!

 The 5 Best Plants For Apartment Dwellers